 - The Kennedy Years

-- Film History: The United states in the Post-War Era
+- Film History: The United States and the Second World War

 Excluded subjects: General studies and Critical Thinking.